A great way to see the city from a completely different but spectacular perspective is to take a trip on one of Vancouver’s harbour cruise boats.

 Below are some suggestions to help you make the most out of your Harbour Cruise experience.

 TIP #1: Want a cheap way to see Vancouver from the middle of Burrard Inlet?
 Then simply take the Seabus from Waterfront Station over to Lonsdale Quay in North Vancouver.
-It’s just a single zone ticket on weekends and after 6:30 pm (so $2.75 for an adult) or two zones at regular times.
+It’s just a single zone ticket on weekends and after 6:30 pm (so $3 or so for an adult) or two zones at regular times.
 It’s not quite the same, especially if you don’t get a seat at the very front or very back, but it’s an enjoyable way to travel to the North Shore which offers lots of its own places to explore.

 TIP #2: Vancouver’s Harbour Cruises is a participant most years in the Kidsworld Program where children ages 4-13 can attend a selection of local attractions on specific days of the year along with an accompanying adult at no additional cost!
 It’s a fantastic deal, especially if you want to do fun stuff like go on a mini-cruise for cheap!

 TIP #3: Pacific Ferries is a company that offers sightseeing excursions from late spring until the fall.
 They have a 2.5-hour trip up that goes up Indian Arm and a 3-hour Eco-Wildlife Excursion that goes around the Georgia Strait and Howe Sound.
 We’ve been on some of their tours in the past and really enjoyed them.